jhu-aap-econ/merino/markdown/Ch2. The Simple Regression Model.md

 **Interpretation of Example 2.4:**

-Suppose we find $\hat{\beta}_1 \approx 0.54$.
+We find $\hat{\beta}_1 = 0.54$.
 This implies that, on average, each additional year of education is associated with an increase in hourly wage of approximately \$0.54.
-The intercept, $\hat{\beta}_0$, represents the predicted wage for someone with zero years of education.
-If the R-squared is around 0.165, it means that about 16.5% of the variation in hourly wages is explained by years of education in this simple model.
+The intercept, $\hat{\beta}_0 = -0.90$, represents the predicted wage for someone with zero years of education.
+The R-squared is 0.165, meaning that about 16.5% of the variation in hourly wages is explained by years of education in this simple model.
 Education appears to be a somewhat more important factor in explaining wages than ROE was for CEO salaries, but still, a large portion of wage variation remains unexplained by education alone.

 ### Example 2.5: Voting Outcomes and Campaign Expenditures